Moosquibe/DiffusionLitrev/docs/index.markdown

 [Other Generation metrics: TODO]

 ## III.
-Unconditioned generation with Diffusions
+Learning and generating unconditioned distribution

 After this long introduction, let us finally dive into diffusion models.
+In this section, we consider the unconditioned case first where we simply want to learn the data distribution without any further conditioning information.
+We start by giving an architecture agnostic introduction to the main ideas, most importantly the forward and backward diffusion processes.
+We then move on to score based generative modeling and show how the two seemingly different approaches are actually different perspectives of the same model family.

-### (a) The forward process
+### The forward process

-As described above, Diffusion Models learn how to denoise by studying how to noise.
+Diffusion Models learn how to denoise by studying how to noise.
 The proposal of the seminal paper [Sohl-Dickstein et al (2015)](https://arxiv.org/pdf/1503.03585) is to progressively add more and more isotropic Gaussian noise to a training image until the information is nearly destroyed.
 In particular, the noising is done through a Markov-Chain with a Gaussian transition kernel

 $$ q(x_t|x_{t-1}) = \mathcal{N}(x_{t-1}, \sqrt{1-\beta_t}, \beta_t I) $$